perwpqwe/joinmarket-clientserver/docs/TESTING-SNICKER.md

 xpkqk2cy2h2ay5iecwcod5ka36nxj2tsiyczk2w5c6o7h5g57w3xg4id.onion
 ```

 This is ephemeral, obviously we intend the real servers to be long-running.
-For now, add that onion link here:
+The one in the default config should exist and be long-running already, but of course your tests don't need to rely on this.

 ```